-Further evaluation should be pursued if reverse sneezing becomes a frequent occurrence, as there may be a treatable underlying cause of the episodes, such as mites or allergies.
+Further evaluation by a veterinarian should be pursued if reverse sneezing becomes a frequent occurrence, as there may be a treatable underlying cause of the episodes, such as mites or allergies.
 In many cases, however, the cause cannot be identified.

 Reverse sneezing itself rarely requires treatment.
 When the sneezing stops, the spasm is over.
 If the episode continues beyond a few seconds, sometimes massaging your dog’s throat can help stop the spasm.
 Also, it is sometimes effective to cover the nostrils for quick moment, which makes the dog swallow and helps to “clear out the irritation.”

 “During an episode, an owner can try speaking in a soothing voice while gently massaging the dog’s throat,” Teller said.
 “The owner can also gently blow in the dog face to make him swallow or gently open the dog’s mouth and press down on the tongue to alleviate the spasm.”

 Some dogs have these episodes their entire lives; while others develop the condition only as they age.
 In most dogs, however, the spasm is an occasional and temporary problem that goes away on its own, needing no treatment and leaving the dog with no aftereffects.